 Your values in life are a sort of compass that guides you when it comes to making important decisions.
 How do you know if you need to reconsider yours?

 Why do people have wrong values in life?
 This is a question asked by many but answered by very few.
 The reasons are not common for everyone and depend on the individual, but low values in life can only leave a negative impact and destroy our chances of success.

 Unfortunately, each of us experiences a certain period where our values need some serious reconsideration.
-After all, values are what gives clarity in life and allows us to make the toughest of decisions.
+After all, values are what give clarity in life and allow us to make the toughest of decisions.
 If you pick the wrong values, you won’t have the right guide to help you through challenging times.

 Fortunately, several certain red flags can show you whether changes are essential for your happiness, such as:

 A person with low values is often dissatisfied with things in their life.
 They constantly struggle with the outcome of their life decisions but still cannot take responsibility for what happened.
 This is the first sign that you should reconsider your values.

 In order to grow and learn in life, we need to understand the importance of our choices.
 Mistakes aren’t something to feel sorry for, and they can often serve as the best guide towards the right idea.

 A person who is overly self-critical experiences low values in life.
 When this happens, learning from mistakes is not possible since the focus is then placed on the criticism instead of the learning.

 This is one of the many psychological complexes that trouble our minds.
 If experienced often, this can be a red flag pointing out to the necessity to change your priorities in life.

 Did you know that the most common group of people who have the hero complex is firefighters?
 When a person is doing a dangerous job, they often develop the need to be the center of attention, and, therefore, enjoy the opportunities to rescue someone for the wrong reason.